May 18 2017

 Puffing Billy Railway (iVenture) – One of the nature areas you have to explore is the Dandenong ranges, it’s an absolute must!
 The Puffing Bill Railway is a fun way to do it, especially if you have kids.
 It doesn’t take you along roads so this isn’t something you can experience by car which makes it unique.
 It stops at a bunch of great places along the way that you can choose to get off at.
 If you are into your steam trains, than you’ll also love this as you go over a trestle bridge and through original stations.

-Scienceworks – If you’re unfortunate enough to experience Melbourne’s rainy side on your trip, which is likely, then the Scienceworks museum is a good attraction while you wait an hour or two for the weather to clear…which is also likely in Melbourne.
+Scienceworks – If your unfortunate enough to experience Melbourne’s rainy side on your trip, which is likely, then the Scienceworks museum is a good attraction while you wait an hour or two for the weather to clear…which is also likely in Melbourne.
 Here you can discover all things science related from anatomy to the mysteries of the universe.
 The fun part is that it is extremely interactive.
-They also have a cool 16-metre dome planetarium!
+They also have a cool 16-meter dome planetarium!

 Pentridge Prison: 2-Hour Ghost Tour with Special Access – Sounds awesome, right?
 That’s what I thought!
 However, be warned this isn’t for the faint hearted!
 This adults-only tour will give you the chance to walk in the footsteps of Chopper Reed, discover outlaw Ned Kelly’s remains and experience the final moments of Ronald Ryan, the last man to be executed in Australia.
 It’s a unique experience led by a local guide.